 For young children, and for all non-swimmers, a life jacket should be worn.

-The buoyancy of a personal floatation device is measured in Newtons (N).
+The buoyancy of a personal flotation device is measured in Newtons (N).
 Ten Newtons equals 1kg of flotation.
-There are four main buoyancy levels; 50, 100, 150 and 275.
+There are four main buoyancy levels: 50, 100, 150 and 275.
 Newton ratings are relative to the weight of the intended user.
-Make sure the lifejacket you choose is the correct size for you and that it has the right Newton rating for your weight.
+Make sure the life jacket you choose is the correct size for you and that it has the right Newton rating for your weight.

 - Level 50 buoyancy aids should only be used by swimmers in sheltered waters when help is close at hand.
 Mainly used for active surface water sports eg: Dinghy Sailing, Canoeing, Kite Surfing.
 Only suitable for competent swimmers.

-All personal floatation devices must have a warning for use, such as "WARNING: Will not protect against drowning".
+All personal flotation devices must have a warning for use, such as "Warning: Will not protect against drowning".

-All personal floatation devices must be labelled with the European Standard.
+All personal flotation devices must be labelled with the European Standard.